 How do you think, you know, zoom has obviously exploded, blue jeans was acquired by Verizon kind of, uh, acquisition pending, um, Google video, uh, Google meet came out as free and has really expanded things.
 Facebook has added video into messenger app.
 How do you think, uh, tools like, like a cloud app that provides kind of a sync video, um, and, and visuals can really help a distributed workforce or remote team during this time?

-So, uh, that's a good question.
+So, uh, that’s a good question.
 When I look at a bigger picture, we, the collaboration is not something brand new, so it takes us for a few decades and what zoom and other video conferencing companies are doing now is basically, uh, presenting a more beautiful, uh, easy and pleasant solution for that.
 So, uh, and we see that these big companies are also adding new, smart and AI features to we do collaboration everyday, and that is changing the videoconferencing as we knew it a few years ago.
-And as you mentioned, for example, Virginia's is, um, adding that smart meetings that, uh, is awesome.
-And it's really, uh, an, a level up in the videoconferencing experience, I would say, uh, for apps like cloud app.
-Uh, I believe that right now, the main thing that is making cloud app a unique and great product is the fact that a cloud was a package of solutions for some problems that we all face during the day.
-And that's the beauty of it.
+And as you mentioned, for example, Virginia’s is, um, adding that smart meetings that, uh, is awesome.
+And it’s really, uh, an, a level up in the videoconferencing experience, I would say, uh, for apps like cloud app.
+Uh, I believe that right now, the main thing that is making the cloud app screen recorder and screenshot tool a unique and great product is the fact that a cloud was a package of solutions for some problems that we all face during the day.
+And that’s the beauty of it.
 So, um, I mean, on the other hand, when we compare it to crisp, uh, grease results are trying to enhance the quality of communication and it has that to experience, uh, Y working cross platform and between all conferencing gaps.
 So, um, I think the smarter and faster love with the communication, like what zoom blue jeans are doing and mixing that with easy and flexible sharing and collaboration options that cloud app or offering will be the future reality of, uh, videoconferencing at collaboration.
 I mean, these two should work together is to come hand to hand offline that live video conferencing things.

 Yeah, I agree.
 I mean, I think there’s, there’s definitely a space for, you know, meetings are not going away.
 Uh, you can’t eliminate all meetings.
 Um, you can certainly eliminate a lot of them.
 Um, I’ve found going from a massive company in Adobe to cloud app, I probably freed up three hours of my day, at least that was in meetings.
 Um, and I’m sure, you know, you probably had a similar experience.
 Um, but yeah, it’s, it’s so nice to kind of find a middle ground where you can kind of combine those, the synchronous and asynchronous.